earthlab/earthlab.github.io/_drafts/workshops/version-control/1-intro-to-version-control/2017-09-12-vsintro-01-intro-concept.md

 ---
-layout: single # the template to use to build the page
+layout: single
-authors: ['Software Carpentry', 'NEON Data Skills'] # add one or more authors as a list
+authors: ['Software Carpentry', 'NEON Data Skills', 'Max Joseph', 'Leah Wasser']
-category: [courses] # the category of choice - for now courses
+category: courses
-title: 'Descriptive title here' # title should be concise and descriptive
-attribution: 'Any attribute text that is required' # if we want to provide attribution for someone's work...
-excerpt: 'Learn how to .' # one to two sentence description of the lesson using a "call to action - if what someone will learn for SEO"
+title: 'An introduction version control'
+attribution: ''
+excerpt: 'Learn what version control is, and how git and GitHub factor in to a typical version control workflow.'
-dateCreated: 2017-09-12  # when the lesson was built
+dateCreated: 2017-09-12
-modified: '2017-09-13' # will populate during knitting
-module-title: 'Template lessons - Set up Git 1' # this is the name for the set of lessons or module- only needed for first lesson in section
-module-description: 'Description here.' # another call to action description of the MODULE (set of lessons )- only needed for first lesson in section
-module-nav-title: 'Lesson 1' # this is the text that appears on the left hand side bar describing THE MODULE 1-3 words max - only needed for first lesson in section
+modified: '2017-09-19'
+module-title: 'Introduction to version control'
+module-description: 'This module includes instructions for setting up your git environment, introduces key version control concepts, and describes first steps to start using version control with git and GitHub.'
+module-nav-title: 'Version control'
-module-type: 'class' # leave this for now
+module-type: 'class'
-nav-title: 'What is version control?' # this is the text that appears on the left hand side bar describing THIS lesson 1-3 words max
+nav-title: 'What is version control?'
-class-order: 1 # define the order that each group of lessons are rendered
-week: 1 # ignore this for now.
-A week is a unit
-sidebar: # leave this alone!!
+sidebar:
   nav:
-course: "intro-version-control-git" # this is the "Course" or module name. it needs to be the same for all lessons in the workshop
-class-lesson: ['what-is-version-control'] # this is the lesson set name - it is the same for all lessons in this folder and handles the subgroups
-permalink: /courses/example-course-name/what-is-version-control/ # permalink needs to follow the structure coursename - lesson name using slugs
+module: "intro-version-control-git"
+permalink: /courses/intro-version-control-git/intro-to-version-control/
 author_profile: false
 comments: true
-order: 1
+order: 2
 topics:
-  reproducible-science-and-programming: ['RStudio'] # adjust based on what tags are appropriate
+  reproducible-science-and-programming: ['git', 'version-control']
 ---

 <!-- Max - below i copied some neon intro materials that were based upon software carpentry... edit as you see fit?? i don't fully know if those materials NOTE - resources always go at the BOTTOM OF THE PAGE in a resources block. -->